bhisaac/5eFP/5eFP-SRD.md

 ### Ability Check Bonus

+Each ability can gain its own bonus.

+> ### Gaining and Losing Bonuses:
+>
-Each ability has its own bonus, which begins a game session at *+0* or *no bonus* and is then further modified by game features.
-Ability check bonuses may increase or decrease during gameplay.
+> All bonuses begin a game session at *+0* or *no bonus*, modified by game features.
+Bonuses may increase or decrease during gameplay.
 Bonuses are incremental.
 If you do not have a bonus, you gain a *+1* bonus.
 If you gain another bonus while you already have a *+1* bonus, your bonus changes to *advantage*.
 If you gain a bonus while you have *advantage*, your bonus becomes *advantage +1*.
 Any further bonuses add 1 action die to the roll.
 If you have a *+0* bonus and lose a bonus, your bonus changes to *-1*.
 If you have a *-1* bonus and lose another bonus, you gain *disadvantage*.
 If you lose a bonus while you have *disadvantage*, your bonus changes to *disadvantage -1*.
 Any further bonus loss subtracts 1 action die from the roll.

 ### Contests